jarlold/gameoflife/README.md

 # What is this?
-An implementation of John Conway's Game of Life in C++ with OpenGL.
+An implementation of John Conway's Game of Life in C++ with OpenGL. <br>
+EDIT: This sent me down a rabbit hole, and it now contains some other life-like celluar automata.

 # Why?
 Train ride was long.
 It's in C++ instead of C because OpenGL C bindings weren't installed